A destination for shopping, dining, and family fun

 The center of St. Matthews is known for its nightlife and concentration of walkable bars and pubs.
-Listen to live music at Tin Roof or Gerstle’s Place, one of the cities oldest bars.
-Rack ‘em up at the Fox Den or take in the local pub feel of Drake’s or The Raven where soccer fans gather for Premier League games and bluegrass pickers have weekly jam sessions on Wednesdays.
+Listen to live music at Tin Roof or Gerstle’s Place, one of the city's oldest bars.
+Rack ‘em up at the Fox Den or take in the local pub feel of Drake’s or The Raven where soccer fans gather for Premier League games and bluegrass pickers have weekly Wednesday jam sessions.

 Eat & Drink

-Explore the two century-plus history of the community at Middletown Historical Museum or get outdoors at Beckley Creek Park.
-Part of the Parklands of Floyds Fork, this park features a community garden, walking trails, picnic areas, a fishing lake, as well as agricultural fields at the site of a former distillery.
+Explore the two-century-plus history of the community at Middletown Historical Museum or get outdoors at Beckley Creek Park.
+Part of the Parklands of Floyds Fork, this park features a community garden, walking trails, picnic areas, a fishing lake, and agricultural fields at the site of a former distillery.
 For indoor family fun, check out Renaissance Fun Park’s laser tag, mini golf, arcade and go-karts.